 top of page

-Come to the February 12th Meeting on Zoom at 10am
+Come to the Guild Meeting

 Founded in 1922, the Weavers' Guild of Boston is the oldest weavers' guild in the United States.
 With over 300 members worldwide, our monthly meetings aim to educate members and the general public in the artistic and technical aspects of handweaving and to advance the standards of handweaving.